 5) Use the hive mind for solving difficult cases!

 The Medical Futurist experienced the power of crowdsourcing already at the dawn of social media.
 In 2011, Dr. Mesko used the power of Twitter to solve a complicated case.
-The patient was successfully diagnosed, while he was named Dr. Twitter by Al Jazeera.
+The patient was successfully diagnosed, and after this Al Jazeera named him Dr. Twitter.
 Social media can be incredibly useful not only for difficult cases but also in case of rare diseases.
-The National Institute of Health, America’s medical agency, recognizes 7,000 rare illnesses – defined as those that each affect fewer than 200,000 people.
+The National Institute of Health, America’s medical agency, recognizes 7,000 rare illnesses – defining those that each affect fewer than 200,000 people.
 A general practitioner cannot possibly remember all of these.
 That’s where for example CrowdMed comes in.
 Patients submit their cases to the site, and medical students, retired doctors, nurses or even laypeople offer their potential diagnosis.
-The ones, whose medical assessment was accurate for the case, receive some reward: a few dollars and a rise in the system’s ranking.
+The ones, whose medical assessment was accurate for the case receive some reward: a few dollars and a rise in the system’s ranking.